 Itemizing your deductible expenses is definitely more of a hassle than taking the standard deduction.
 It’s well worth it, though, if it will reduce your tax burden.

-If you think there’s a chance that your deductible expenses are greater than your personal standard deduction amount, it’s worth running the numbers.
+If you think there’s a chance that your deductible expenses are greater than your personal standard deduction amount, take time to run the numbers.
 Many online tax preparation companies will even help you with this and offer a suggestion on whether you should itemize or not.

 Common Itemized Deductions